 Earth System Science at the University of Zurich (UZH)

 The main pillars when studying earth system science comprise the Department of Geography UZH, the Institute of Environmental Studies UZH, and the Department of Earth Sciences at the Swiss Federal Institute of Technology Zurich (ETHZ).
 These three institutes create an ideal framework in order to comprehend the earth’s spheres along with their interactions while facilitating the required interdisciplinarity in education.
 This cooperation provides for courses at international top level offered by outstanding members of the scientific research community.
 Lectures on earth system science will mainly be given at the Science Faculty of the University in Zurich.

 Students will face up to an ambitious, scientific training based on essential mathematical, physical, and chemical principles.
 They will combine their affinity for the environment with their work in laboratories, in the field, and at the computer.
 It is furthermore an advantage to have the power of observation and a good spatial sense.

 The Bachelor's progamme

 In order to complete a bachelor's degree, students have to earn 180 credits.
-In their first academic year students will learn about those fundamentals on which all areas of earth system science are based: mathematics, chemistry, and biology.
+In their first academic year students will learn about those fundamentals on which all areas of earth system science are based: mathematics, chemistry, geography and geology.
 This first year consists entirely of compulsory modules.
-In their second academic year students will complete their scientific education in physics on an advanced level.
-From the third semester on, the number of elective modules increases as does the number of lectures on earth science in order to better meet individual requirements.
-Lectures on geography are given by lecturers at the UZH.
+In their second academic year students will complete their scientific education in mathematics and cover the fundamentals in physics and biology .
+From the third semester on, the number of elective modules increases in order to better meet individual requirements.
+Mandatory courses will mainly be thought in German.